jondavidjohn/hidpi-canvas-polyfill/README.md

 ## TODO

-  - More Complete context function converage
+  - More Complete context function coverage
   - Figure out how to write tests for this type of thing

 ## Development